Uganda to Utah: How the Mountains Taught a Pro Snowboarder To Thrive

-The snowboarder and 2022 Olympic hopeful draws upon a well of inner strength and equanimity to rise above a turbulent childhood and accomplish a number of impressive goals while also serving as an inspiration for many across the globe.
+The pro snowboarder and Olympic hopeful draws upon a well of inner strength and equanimity to rise above a turbulent childhood and accomplish a number of impressive goals while also serving as an inspiration for many across the globe.

 A Passion Ignited

 “I didn't think I would survive a lot of my youth,” Mawejje recounts.
 “I didn't think I'd survive a lot of my young adulthood and having done so, I’m proud of the way I approached it.
 I'm proud of the circumstances that have led me to be in this position.”

 The youngest of seven, Mawejje was raised in Kampala, Uganda, by his dad.
 His mom had moved to the United States when he was two.
 Facing financial strain at home and rough treatment at school, Mawejje flew to Boston, Massachusetts, at the age of 12 to live with his mom.
 But the transition proved difficult, and he moved in with a friend’s family, The Hesslers, with whom he later relocated to Jackson Hole, Wyoming.